network-analytics/pmacct-test-automation/tests/302-BGP-IPv6-multiple-sources/README.md

 Then check the following:

 - Log messages in "output-log-01.log" are present in the logfile (order of appearence preserved, but there could/will be other logs in between)
-- Excluding the ones present in the output-log-01.log file, no additional ERROR or WARN/WARNING messages are present in the logfile
+- Excluding the ones present in the output-log-01.log file, no additional ERROR or WARN messages are present in the logfile